tremor-rs/tremor-www-main/content/blog/2021-07-06-Blog-Rohit-Property-Based-Testing.md

 All in all, I had/will have wonderful time at Tremor.
 Over the past 3-months I learned how to learn new tech-stack, got developer wisdom and understood what truely working as a team is.
 I want to thank Heinz, Matthias, Darach and Ana for making it fun, collaborative and inclusive environment.
 Although, I didn't had a lot of knowledge in this area before, I am now confident I have the right mindset to pickup new things and grow together with the team.

 I would like to continue contributing to the project and explore the rust part of it more.
-Apart from that I want to take more responsibilty,  engage with new-comers, be part of other CNCF community events are some of the things I want to do in the future.
+Apart from that I want to take more responsibilty, engage with new-comers and be part of other CNCF community events.

 ---